Stuycs-K/final-project-10-chea-jobind/WORKLOG.md

 I made all the plant classes, adding special tick functions where necessary.
 I then changed the parent classes (e.g. ShootingPlant) to adjust for these new subclasses.
 I also made the sun currency system fully work and increased starting sun to 500 for testing.
+I made natural suns spawn slightly lower and Lawn.display draw beige rectangles on the sides to cover up the sprites that spill over.

 ## DAVID JOBIN